antonhann/hannibot/README.md

-Hanni Bot is a discord bot that uses the RIOT API and the python library Cassiopeia (Riot API) and can do several commands.
+Hanni Bot is a discord bot coded in full python.
+Hanni uses the RIOT API and the python library Cassiopeia (Riot API) in order to fulfill the user's commands.
 Commands:
   1. (scan) the current match the user is in and return the rank of each participant in the game
   2. (rank)return the rank of a summoner